 The Cleric’s Challenge

 As they reach the wrought iron gates, Blessed Natasha steps forward and runs her hand over the metal.
-With a shudder she realises that she recognizes these symbols.
+With a shudder she realizes that she recognizes these symbols.
 They’re poorly formatted DOI’s!
 What mad hand could create such a monstrosity?

 Our party’s vision swims and with a lurch they find themselves suddenly inside the tower.
 Across the room stands a strangely wired wizard…